pytorch/tutorials/prototype_source/max_autotune_on_CPU_tutorial.rst

 We have covered most popular data types, including FP32, BF16, FP16, and INT8, with epilogue fusions for x86 CPUs.

+While the development is still in progress, we have already seen promising speedups over pure ATen-based GEMMs as measured by the three benchmark suites and the inference of LLMs.

 How to activate ``max-autotune`` mode
 ------------
 To activate the ``max-autotune`` mode in PyTorch, set the ``mode`` argument to ``max-autotune`` when compiling your model using ``torch.compile``.